OUR POLICIES

 In the context of the law and this notice, ‘personal data’ is information that clearly identifies you as an individual or which could be used to identify you if combined with other information.
 Acting in any way on personal data is referred to as ‘processing’.

-This notice applies to personal data collected through our website and through social media platforms and online retail platforms, including [names of websites, e.g. Facebook, Instagram, Twitter, Etsy, eBay and Amazon].
+This notice applies to personal data collected through our website and through social media platforms and online retail platforms, including [names of websites, e.g., Facebook, Instagram, Twitter, Etsy, eBay, and Amazon].

-Except as set out below, we do not share, or sell, or disclose to a third party, any information collected through our website.
+Except as set out below, we do not share, sell, or disclose to a third party any information collected through our website.

 Data Protection Officer

-If you have any questions about how we process your personal data, including any requests to exercise your legal rights, please contact our DPO, Robert Maxfield at Rob@mxfd.co.uk.
+We have appointed a Data Protection Officer (‘DPO’) who is responsible for ensuring that our privacy policy is followed.
+If you have any questions about how we process your personal data, including any requests to exercise your legal rights, please contact our DPO, Robert Maxfield, at Rob@mxfd.co.uk.

 Personal data we process